jh3nd3rs0n/jargyle/src/site/markdown/userguide/server-configuration.md

 ### Rule Conditions

-From the API and from the command line, rule conditions consist of a comma separated list of rule conditions.
+From the command line and from the API, rule conditions consist of a comma separated list of rule conditions.
 Each rule condition consists of the syntax of `NAME=VALUE` where `NAME` is expressed as the name of the rule condition and `VALUE` is expressed as the value assigned to the rule condition.

-Partial API and command line example:
+Partial command line and API example:

 ```text
 clientAddress=127.0.0.1,clientAddress=0:0:0:0:0:0:0:1